 Check Your Thermostat – One common issue why your thermostat isn’t working is lack of power.
 If your thermostat is battery-powered, try replacing the batteries.
 For hardwired systems, check the circuit breaker and reset it if it has tripped.
 Also, check for blown fuses and call an HVAC technician for replacement if that’s the case.
 If that doesn’t solve the issue, try resetting your thermostat.

 Clean Your AC Filters – The AC filters need regular cleaning for efficient performance.
 If you haven’t inspected them before turning the heater on, your unit may have trouble functioning properly.

-Cielo Breez smart AC controllers for ductless units can track your air filter status based on your heat pump usage and notify you when it’s time to clean.
+Cielo Breez smart AC controllers like Breez Plus for ductless units can track your air filter status based on your heat pump usage and notify you when it’s time to clean.

 Check Your Outdoor Unit – When your heating unit isn’t used during the summer, dirt and debris can get stuck in the outdoor unit and cause issues.
 Clean the outdoor unit before turning the on unit.
 Also, trim vegetation around it to prevent leaves or twigs from getting inside.

 Remove Obstructions – Move furniture pieces that are blocking the vents so there is no airflow issue and warm air can easily circulate around.
 Also, ensure your thermostat is not behind a curtain or a furniture piece, as this blocks airflow, leading to incorrect temperature measurements.

 Deciding to Turn on the Heater